 Is it any good?

-To appreciate Pride and Prejudice and Zombies, you should probably enjoy Jane Austen's classic Pride and Prejudice, or at least the idea of it, and have a healthy affection for zombie gore, which has littered the TV and film landscape of late.
+To appreciate this tale, you should probably enjoy Jane Austen's classic Pride and Prejudice and have a healthy affection for zombie gore, which has littered the TV and film landscape of late.
 Together, these strange bedfellows present a curiously entertaining spectacle of a gentle, good-mannered comedy about human folly right next to descriptions of the particular taste of a Japanese heart.
 It's at times odd, sometimes unsettling, occasionally funny, but strangely more seamless than you'd imagine.

 For teens who are voracious readers of classics and contemporary works such as graphic novels, this imaginative exercise in mash-up can shake up their ideas about art and creativity outside the typical English class curriculum.
 For kids who might need a reason to be nudged in the directions of classics for a second look, this could be a fruitful path.
 For parents, this version of the story, unlike most mainstream zombie fare, introduces opportunities for discussions of history, gender, class, and mores, all through a strong female heroine.
 And hey -- it's 80 percent rooted in greatness.

 Families can talk about how the addition of zombies affects the classic Jane Austen novel.
 Does adding zombies in any way improve upon the original?
 How so?